Follow us

 MAG FAQ

 The community division originated because there are some clubs whose schools will only provide funding for nationals if it is a collegiate-only competition.
+Each division has unique training and life circumstances and dividing the competition also allows for recognizing the unique achievements within each group.

 When the NAIGC was created, it only catered to collegiate clubs.
 As athletes graduated, they couldn’t find a venue for continuing the sport of gymnastics, so the NAIGC stepped up to fill that need.
 This is aligned with our core value of providing radical opportunity.